opencast/opencast.github.io/tools.md

 # Player

 {% include fullsizebox.html
-title="Opencast Annotating Tool"
+title="Opencast Annotation Tool"
-description="The Opencast Annotating Tool is a free and open-source annotation tool.
-The aim of this software is provide teacher and learners with an easy to use tool to annotate videos.
+description="The Opencast Annotation Tool is a free and open-source annotation tool.
+The aim of this software is to provide teachers and learners with an easy to use tool to annotate videos.

 [Opencast Annotating Tool Homepage](https://github.com/opencast/annotation-tool)" image="assets/img/oat-screenshot.png"